rabbitcannon/atrivio/docs/architecture/README.md

 # Architecture Documentation

-This folder contains architecture documentation for the Haunt Platform.
+This folder contains architecture documentation for the Attraction Platform.

 ## Overview

-The Haunt Platform is a multi-tenant SaaS application for the haunt industry, including:
+The Attraction Platform is a multi-tenant SaaS application for the attractions industry, including:
 - Haunted attractions
 - Escape rooms
 - Mazes